jboss-fuse/fuse-karaf/quickstarts/cxf/rest/README.md

 For more information see:

-* <https://access.redhat.com/documentation/red-hat-jboss-fuse> for more information about using JBoss Fuse
+* <https://access.redhat.com/documentation/red-hat-jboss-fuse> for more information about using Red Hat Fuse

 System requirements
 -------------------